exuperian/RedPitayaTutorials/Tutorials/SETUP_Compiling/README.md

 ## 1. Generate output products & wrapper

+We need to give the compiler some information about turning our block design into bits.
+Note that you will only have to do this step once.
+If you change your design and want to recompile, Verilog will automatically manage this step.

 We first need to convert our block design into something that can be compiled into bits.
 Under *Design Sources*, right-click your *Board Design* and select *Generate Output Products*:

 ![Right clicking the design](img_GenerateOutputProducts.png)